OneKey-Network/addressability-framework/mvp-spec/audit-log-requirements.md

 * all the parties commit to the Model Terms by signing the Prebid SSO data;
-* there are transmissions that are not well signed and so there is an issue with the correct propagation of my Prebid SSO data.
+* there are transmissions that are not well signed and so there is an issue with the correct propagation of my Prebid Addressability Framework data.

-However, the audit logs cannot tell the user which exact Party didn't behave correctly with her/his Prebid SSO Data.
+However, the audit logs cannot tell the user which exact Party didn't behave correctly with her/his Prebid Addressability Framework Data.

 # Transmission parents and children